Urban Greening Grants

 A climate tolerant tree is a tree that suits a particular local environment and the changes that are expected to occur there as a result of climate change.

-In selecting climate tolerant trees for your proposed project, chosen species should be resilient to Tasmania’s changing climate conditions, such as higher temperatures, increased frequency and intensity of extreme events, and changing rainfall patterns.
+Under the grant program, tree species selected for a project needed to be resilient to Tasmania’s changing climate conditions, such as higher temperatures, increased frequency and intensity of extreme events, and changing rainfall patterns.

-A range of factors should be taken into consideration when selecting tree species.
-These include:
+The program suggested a range of factors to be taken into consideration when selecting tree species.
+These included:

-- future climate conditions in your local area
+- future climate conditions in the local area

 - canopy coverage and tree size (trees with larger coverage will create more shade and build more resilience to heat)